ZimmermanGroup/SlaterGPU/README.md

 # SlaterGPU

 Library for numerically computing Slater-type orbital integrals.
 For running on GPU, OpenACC is required.
+A compatible compiler should be used.
-Code has been tested and compiled with Nvidia HPC SDK 20.7, 21.7 and 21.9.
+Testing has been done with NVHPC SDK version 24.9.
 A wrapper library for Libcint (https://github.com/sunqm/libcint) is also provided for Gaussian integrals.
 It should be noted that version 5.3.0 of libcint is required at the moment.